NDesan/Latency/README.md

 * "number" which represents the number of calls that we will realize for each API.
 * "timeout"
 * "test_reference" which represents the main API reference from which we are going to compare the performances of the other APIs.
 * "name" which can have the value "wifi" or "ethernet".
-This value shows the type of connexion that we executed (via the wifi of Suez or the ethernet cable).
+This value shows the type of connexion that we executed (via the wifi or the ethernet cable).
 The type of connexion has a significative impact over the latencies.

 In "APIs" we have the different APIs called.
 The attributes of those APIs are :